 Argentina, Chile & Peru

-Enjoy the best of three countries.
+Enjoy the best of three countries!
 Explore fascinating Lima, the capital and the largest city of Peru, located between three river valleys and overlooking the Pacific Ocean.
-Tucked deep within the Andes Mountains, travel through the Sacred Valley of the Incredible “Lost City of the Incas’ to Machu Picchu.
-Macho Picchu was built around 1450 A.D. at the height of the Inca Empire and is a sight that will surely take your breath away.
+Tucked deep within the Andes Mountains, travel through the Sacred Valley of the Incredible “Lost City of the Incas” to Machu Picchu.
+Machu Picchu was built around 1450 A.D. at the height of the Inca Empire and is a sight that will surely take your breath away.
 It truly feels like you’ve walked into a beautiful painting.
 Machu Picchu was also just voted the #1 Best Reviewed Tourist Destination in the World.
-Peru has become the major supplier of asparagus and table grapes for America.
-Visit an asparagus farm and learn about their growing techniques and marketing.
-Walk through a lush vineyard and see those beautiful table grapes that will soon be sold in our American grocery stores.
-In Chile, enjoy picturesque views of the coastal region, visit a farm, and a major seed company that produces many of the new seed varieties you might be planting next season.
-Visit vibrant Buenos Aires and its countryside in Argentina.
+Peru has become the major supplier of avocados, table grapes, and asparagus for America.
+Savor delicious wine at a vineyard in Chile and visit vibrant Buenos Aires and its countryside in Argentina.
 Learn about their soybean and corn production and inspect the fields.
-Savor a Gaucho style BBQ hosted by the owners of a 1,000 head cattle ranch.
+Enjoy a Gaucho style BBQ hosted by the owners of a 1,000 head cattle ranch.
 Visit the world’s largest cattle auction, with capacity for 15,000 head.
 Marvel at Argentina’s incredible architecture and leather works.
 Sample their delicious beef and famous wine, and watch a spectacular presentation of the popular and sensuous Tango.

 Day 1: Depart Miami